List of The Dumping Ground characters: Alex Walker

 In episode 3, Alex reveals himself to Aileen and Mike arranges for them to meet in a park.
-Alex gets very angry with his mum for leaving him homeless but eventually agrees to go on visits to see his mum.
+Alex becomes angry with his mother for leaving him homeless but eventually agrees to go on visits to see her.

 In episode 16, just before Charlie leaves, he and Charlie realize they're in love.
 This nearly makes Charlie want to stay but Charlie goes anyway.

-In Episode 23, he leaves the 'DG' to live with his mum and to work at Lily's cafe.
+In Episode 23, he leaves the 'DG' to live with his mother and work at Lily's cafe.

 He makes a guest appearance in series 8 episode "Risk", where he was spending his time with Finn, who wants to live with Alex as he said that Finn is always welcome.